andreacammi/birthy/README.md

 # Birthy

-A website with thematic brain-teasers to answer in order to get a birthday gift revealed.
+A pretty website with thematic brain-teasers to answer in order to get a birthday gift revealed.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).